 Not to mention, almost every move you do will force your core to stabilize against the pull of the cable, activating even more muscle groups on your body and helping you burn more calories and build functional strength.
 (Here's why it's so important to have a strong core.)
 It can also minimize injury.
 "By simply changing where the load is attached, cables can alleviate many of the overuse injuries that happen from dumbbells," says Carson.
 Try 3 sets of 8 to 12 reps of chest presses facing away from the machine for an upper-body and core move.

 How to Choose the Right Weight While Using Gym Machines

-If you have nothing to show for your sets, chances are you're picking a weight that’s too light.
-(Here’s when to use heavy vs. light weights, BTW.
-There are times for both!)
-The optimal weight setting on gym machines is a percentage of your one-repetition maximum—the most you can lift just once on each machine.
-(Learn how to work toward your one rep max, even if you’re new to this whole weight-lifting thing.)
+If you're not fatigued at the end of your sets, chances are you're picking a weight that’s too light.
+(Learn more on: when to use heavy vs. light weights.)
+The optimal weight setting on exercise machines at the gym (no matter if it's a leg machine, arm machine, or back workout machine) is a percentage of your one-repetition maximum — the most you can lift just once on each exercise machine.
+(Learn how to work toward your one-rep max, even if you’re new to this whole weight-lifting thing.)

-Doing 12 reps using at least 50 percent of your one-rep max—the classic higher-reps-lighter-weight formula—will help you get more muscle endurance and a leaner look, says John Porcari, Ph.D., professor of exercise and sport science at the University of Wisconsin-La Crosse.
-But whether it's six or 15 reps (the ends of the range most experts suggest), if the last two are strenuous, you're going to get results.
+Doing 12 reps using at least 50 percent of your one-rep max — the classic higher-reps-lighter-weight formula — will help you get more muscle endurance and a leaner look, says John Porcari, Ph.D., professor of exercise and sport science at the University of Wisconsin-La Crosse.
+But whether it's six or 15 reps (the end of the range most experts suggest), if the last two are strenuous, you're going to get results.
 Newbie lifters should use a gym machine weight that is 60 to 70 percent of their max and do sets of 10 to 15 reps; gym pros can go 70 to 80 percent.
-Get pumped!